stephangriesel/vistapeople-site/src/pages/content/about/innovate.md

 title3: Access World-Class Talent
 description5: "We empower businesses to access skilled, cost-effective professionals in South Africa.
-Our team handles every detail, from legal and HR to payroll and tax—so you can focus on what matters most: building your vision."
+Our team handles every detail, from legal and HR to payroll and tax, so you can focus on what matters most: building your vision."
 cta: "Let's talk "
 layout: ../../../layouts/General.astro